Game Boy Advance Architecture

 Motherboard

-Showing revision '03'.
-Note that 'AGB' is the identifier of the Game Boy Advance model.
+Showing the original model, revision '03'.
+'AGB' is the codename of the Game Boy Advance.
+The audio amplifier is on the back.

 Motherboard with important parts labelled